Does Medicaid Cover Dental Care?

 CMS has signaled increased interest in adult oral health access in recent years.
 The 2023 expansion of the Oral Health Initiative's scope — from a children's focus to a lifespan focus — reflects an acknowledgment within CMS that adult dental coverage gaps create downstream costs in emergency care and chronic disease management.

-As of mid-2026, there is no federal legislation that would make adult dental coverage mandatory under Medicaid.
+As of mid-2026, there is still no federal legislation that would make adult dental coverage mandatory under Medicaid.
 The Build Back Better Act, which passed the House in late 2021, would have added dental, vision, and hearing as mandatory Medicare benefits — not Medicaid — and it did not become law in the Senate.
-Any change to adult Medicaid dental coverage is still a state-level decision unless Congress acts.
+More recently, the 2025 federal budget reconciliation law that cut Medicaid financing and added work requirements has put pressure on state budgets broadly; advocates have warned this could put recent state-level adult dental expansions at risk of rollback in future budget cycles, even though the federal law does not target dental coverage specifically.
+Any change to adult Medicaid dental coverage remains a state-level decision unless Congress acts directly on dental benefits.

 State Medicaid directors and advocates often cite the cost argument for expanding adult dental: untreated dental disease leads to ER visits, hospitalizations, and complications in diabetic patients, cardiovascular patients, and others with complex conditions.
 CMS's tracking of ER visits for non-traumatic dental conditions is, in part, building the data record for that argument.